Alex Green

-Alexander Denell Green (born June 23, 1988) is a former gridiron football running back, having last played for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
-He played college football at The University of Hawaii, and played three seasons in the National Football League (NFL) after being drafted by the Green Bay Packers in 2011.
+Alexander Denell Green (born June 23, 1988) is an American former professional football player who was a running back in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Hawaii Rainbow Warriors.
+He was drafted by the Green Bay Packers in 2011, and was also a member of the New York Jets of the NFL and the Hamilton Tiger-Cats of the CFL.

-High school
+Early life

 Green attended and played high school football at Benson Polytechnic High School in Portland, Oregon.
 He graduated in 2006.
 During his senior season, he rushed for 1,134 yards and 14 touchdowns to earn first-team All-PIL honors.

-College
+College career

 Butte College

 Green originally went to Butte College in Oroville, California, the same college that future Packers teammate Aaron Rodgers had played for in 2002.
 In 2008, Green lead the team to a 12–0 record and the junior college national championship.
 During that time he had 1,037 yards and 14 touchdowns rushing, he also scored two receiving touchdowns.